tkaserg/xfce4-panel-nobrackets/README.md

 # xfce4-panel-nobrakets
-patches to remove brakets from xfce4 panel
+patches to remove brakets from mimized window names in xfce4 panel PKGBUILD for arch linux